-Many food labels that address the raising of farmed animals are confusing, if not downright misleading.
+Many food labels that address the raising of farm animals are confusing, if not downright misleading.
 While some animal-raising claims have standards established by law or government policy, most are undefined.
-In addition, most label claims are "self-made" by the company merely for marketing purposes, and in these cases, the accuracy of the claim is not verified.
+In addition, most label claims are "self made" by the company merely for marketing purposes, and in these cases, the accuracy of the claim is not verified.
 The exceptions are "certified" food products, where compliance with a formal set of standards has been verified by an independent third-party audit.
-Of course, the best way to avoid label confusion and help animals is to choose plant-sourced foods.